• Share this on:

 Organic certification schemes are increasingly popular in Europe.
 Although organic production was reserved for niche markets until relatively recently, they are now becoming mainstream.
 However, certain types of organic certifications, such as ‘biodynamic’ (Demeter or BDA), can still be considered niche requirements.

-To market processed fruit, vegetables and nuts as organic in Europe, they have to be grown using organic production methods.
 Farmers, processing and packaging facilities must be audited by an accredited certifier before exporters can put the EU organic logo on their packaging.
 This also applies to standard holder logos, like the Soil Association in the United Kingdom, Naturland in Germany and Agriculture Biologique in France.
+The social aspect is now important in almost all organic standards.

 To market processed fruit and vegetables and edible nuts as organic in Europe, they must be grown using organic production methods according to European legislation.